FvorY/Portfolio/README.md

 </p>

 # SiReti
 SiReti (Sistem Rekomendasi Properti / Property Recommendation System) is an application that facilitates everyone in selling and searching for properties.
-This application can aggregate properties from other websites by scraping using Python, and then recommend them to users who are looking for properties using the Simple Additive Weighting (SAW) method.
+This application can aggregate properties from other websites by scraping using Python and then recommend them to users who are looking for properties using the Simple Additive Weighting (SAW) method.
 My hope is that this can make the process easier and save time.
 There are numerous recommendation parameters that can be used, such as location, material, price, and the number of rooms for each property.
 This application is the result of my final project at Maarif Hasyim Latif University.

 The application is built using Python technology for data scraping.
 The backend utilizes PHP Native with the Simple Additive Weighting (SAW) method.
 The frontend uses Vue.js, equipped with a Progressive Web App (PWA) to make it easier for users to install or use the application through Android mobile devices.